awslabs/aurora-dsql-hibernate/dialect/README.md

 Java applications to leverage Hibernate's powerful object-relational mapping capabilities while taking advantage of Aurora DSQL's distributed architecture and high availability.

+Here is a list of the main changes this dialect introduces:

+* Make sure that features that are not supported by Aurora DSQL are properly flagged or handled
+    * Avoids usage of temporary tables
+    * Avoids usage of arrays, favouring tables instead
+    * Avoids usage of unsupported `TRUNCATE` command
+    * Avoids unsupported locking types
+* Perform `ASYNC INDEX` creation transparently
+* Provides correct `float` precisions
+* Provides correct `varchar` size limits

 ## Prerequisites

 - Java 17 or higher